 Park and Garden open Mid March to October.
 Open daily 10am to 6pm.
 Park open all year (10am to 4pm in Winter).

 over 1 year by Gail Fanning 3 / 5Wonderful landscape garden and grounds: take a hike around the pond, and along the stream to really enjoy it.
 The house is quite impressive, and the church is delightful.

 over 2 years by Anonymous 2 / 5Went to kedleston hall for walk with my husband and toddler and baby in a pram and was shocked on how expensive it was to walk round Â£8.80 it cost us in February 2012 lovely house which we didn't view as that would be more money,so not worth the money :(

 about 5 years by George 3 / 5True, the garden is not extensive, but the park is very fine - and very much in the style of Brown.

-about 5 years by Pete 3 / 5The house is one of the finest in the care of the National Trust.
+over 5 years by Pete 3 / 5The house is one of the finest in the care of the National Trust.
 It is surrounded by a fine park and there is a small formal garden.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.